 27 March 2015

-The Bill is at the 2nd Reading in the House of Commons.
-If it continues, it would move on to committee stage and further readings before becoming law, subject to passage through Parliament.
+Originating in the Commons, the bill had its first reading in July 2014 and is currently at the 2nd Reading in the House of Commons.
+If it progresses, it would move to committee stage and subsequent readings before potential passage to the House of Lords.

 Generated 21 February 2026